Earith: Culture and community

 Charles Goodman Tebbutt with a bandy stick.
 Speed skater and bandy player Charles Goodman Tebbutt came from the now dissolved parish of Bluntisham-cum-Earith.
 He was responsible for writing most of the modern bandy rules.

 The village has a post office, a Tandoori takeaway, a barber’s shop, one public house (The Crown) and a school.
 The village does not have a parish church.

 What was once the National School has been converted into flats, and the Wesleyan Methodist chapel, erected in 1828, is now a private house.
-The village is home to a marina, and during winter months ice skating is popular at nearby Bury Fen.
+The village is home to a marina, and during winter months ice skating was popular at nearby Bury Fen.
 Both activities are depicted in the village sign.
 A bandy statue has been erected at a pond in the village, as Bluntisham-cum-Earith is at the core of bandy history.

 Two large lakes were formed to the north of the village during gravel quarrying in the 1960s.
 Today the site is home to a fishery.